james-l-online/Tuition-No-Worry-Project/README_ACR_AKS.md

 - kubectl and Helm
 - Bash or PowerShell for the commands below
-- (Optional) kubeconfig access to AKS if you want Terraform to create the K8s secret directly
+- (Optional) kubeconfig access to AKS if you want Terraform to create the K8s secret directly ** Before starting please ensure you have done the necessary steps in README_AZURE-PREFLIGHT.md
 ---

 ## Quick-demo flow (public Postgres path)